Multi-Crit: Benchmarking Multimodal Judges on Pluralistic Criteria-Following: Benchmark Construction and Statistics

 \subsection{Additional Data Statistics}

-\paragraph{Response Pair Composition.} As shown in Table~\ref{tab:appendix-response-pair-types}, for both splits, roughly $40\%$ of response pairs originate from the same model via random sampling, while the remaining pairs are generated by different models.
-This balanced mix ensures that \ours evaluates whether LMM judges can capture response-quality differences both across models (reflecting model and training diversity) and within the same model (reflecting sampling diversity).
+\textbf{Response Pair Composition.} As shown in Table~\ref{tab:appendix-response-pair-types}, for both splits, roughly $40\%$ of response pairs originate from the same model via random sampling, while the remaining pairs are generated by different models.
+These two types serve complementary roles: cross-model pairs reflect realistic deployment scenarios for automated evaluation (e.g., LMArena or WildVision Arena), where responses differ along multiple dimensions; intra-model pairs control for model identity and surface style, which is crucial when applying judges for test-time scaling and RL reward modeling.
+Our balanced mix ensures that \ours assesses whether LMM judges can capture quality differences both across models (reflecting model diversity) and within the same model (reflecting sampling diversity).

-\paragraph{Cross-Criterion Correlation and Conflict Frequency.} We report additional statistics on criterion-level human preferences to illustrate how \ours captures cross-criterion correlations and conflicts.
+\textbf{Cross-Criterion Correlation and Conflict Frequency.} We report additional statistics on criterion-level human preferences to illustrate how \ours captures cross-criterion correlations and conflicts.
 Figure~\ref{fig:appendix-criterion-correlation-prompt-conflict} shows how human preferences correlate across criteria on prompts that exhibit criterion-level conflicts.
 Figure~\ref{fig:criterion-inconsistent-counts} reports how often two criteria yield opposite human preferences on the same response pair. \ours contains preference conflicts across all criterion pairs in both splits, reflecting both the nuanced differences within the response pairs and the inherent diversity and tension across evaluation dimensions.
 Certain criterion pairs display intuitive trade-offs—such as \textit{completeness vs. no-hallucination} and \textit{no-hallucination vs. expressiveness} in the open-ended split, and \textit{exploration vs. efficiency} in the reasoning split—and these pairs also exhibit the highest frequencies of human-annotated conflicts.